section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Step 4: Repeat Step 1.

 #### 3. Selection sort
-The Selection Sort technique sorts an array by continually choosing the smallest item from the unsorted segment and placing it at the start in ascending order.
+The Selection sort technique sorts an array by continually choosing the smallest item from the unsorted segment and placing it at the start in ascending order.
 As a result, that item is added to the sorted array.

 This procedure keeps moving the unsorted array border one item to the right.

-**Algorithm**
+#### Algorithm
 Step 1: Pick the first item on an array.

 Step 2: Compare the picked item to the rest of an array's items.